Types of Gloves

 Length

-Gloves used in the industrial setting has to be comfortable, yet serve its purpose to protect the user’s hands.
-The ideal length of a glove is between 12 to 14 inches, however, for heavy-duty applications, longer gloves are more suitable.
+Selected gloves has to be comfortable, yet serve its purpose to protect the user’s hands.
+Ideal length for a reusable glove is 12 to 14 inches, however for heavy-duty and chemical handling applications, longer gloves are more suitable for a better protection.

 Hand-Specific Gloves